Rage in Heaven: Reception

 When the film opened, in March 1941, New York Times critic Bosley Crowther looked to a wartorn world and observed: “At a time when the world is already sufficiently concerned with paranoiacs, Metro has oddly seen fit to create yet another—and a thoroughly unsympathetic one....
 True, the depredations of this wholly fictitious marplot are comfortably confined to the screen—and that is a blessing, at least.
 But why he should ever have been invented, why he should have been so clumsily conceived and why Robert Montgomery should have been chosen to play him is hard to understand.
 Certainly, the picture itself fails to offer any adequate justification....
 Ingrid Bergman plays with a warm and sincere intensity which is deeply affecting....
 But Mr. Montgomery in the focal role is inclined toward a deadpan deliberateness which grows monotonous... he never really suggests a mental crack-up.
 He is just a fellow with a mean disposition—a pointlessly diabolic wretch.
 It has been reported from Hollywood that Mr. Montgomery was compelled to play this role as "discipline" for some things he said in public about motion pictures.
 That may be an explanation for the general obtuseness of the film, but it seems like a desperate device.
 There is such a thing, you know, as cutting off one's nose to spite's one's face.
 And, in turning out Rage in Heaven, Metro hasn't done itself any good.”

+Describing Rage in Heaven as “one of MGM’s stock-in-trade grandiose jobs,” film critic Manny Farber, in The New Republic, November 26, 1946, offers this appraisal of Bergman’s performance:

 Writing in 2011, film critic Dennis Schwartz was disappointed with the film and wrote about the problems on the set: "MGM forced Montgomery to make this pic under threat of suspending him and cutting his studio salary. ...
 Montgomery wanted time off the seven-year contract for a vacation.
 To get even with the studio Montgomery decided to just read his lines in a deadpan manner and not act.
 This ruse didn't help a pic that needed all the help it could get, as the plot was far-fetched and the melodramatics were stilted."